Chalarangelo/30-seconds-of-code/content/snippets/js/s/complete-guide-to-js-type-checking.md

 #### Check if value is of type

-Flipping the previous snippet around, we can also check if a value is of a specific type.
+Flipping the previous code snippet around, we can also check if a value is of a specific type.
 Same as before, special care needs to be taken for `undefined` and `null`, as the do not have a `constructor` property.

 ```js
 const isOfType = (type, val) =>